bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 - Sacrificial 74LVC244 buffers (~6 chips)
 - VCCO power islands with ferrite beads on Banks 24/25/26/44
 - USB debug console (FT232RL/CP2102N)
-- **Operator Console HUD sidebar + BMC** (pure firmware/software work, zero new hardware, zero PCB changes) — 1440×1080 Linux + 480×1080 R5-owned sidebar with LED mirror and telemetry HUD, rendered by the Cortex-R5F (already in silicon).
-The same R5 runs a full BMC with HTTP dashboard, VNC remote console, SSH shell, serial-over-LAN, Prometheus exporter, and power control services, reachable over the existing Ethernet via a shared-GEM configuration (no second PHY or second RJ45 required).
-See "The Operator Console" and "The BMC: Putting the Cortex-R5F to Work" sections above.
+- **Operator Console HUD + BMC + Hypercube Controller on the R5F cluster** (pure firmware/software work, zero new hardware, zero PCB changes) — 1440×1080 Linux + 480×1080 R5-owned sidebar with LED mirror and telemetry HUD, rendered by R5 core 0.
+The same core runs a full BMC with HTTP dashboard, VNC remote console, SSH shell, serial-over-LAN, Prometheus exporter, and power control services, reachable over the existing Ethernet via a shared-GEM configuration (no second PHY or second RJ45 required). **R5 core 1** runs the real-time hypercube controller — it owns all 16 backplane UARTs, the TDMA block, the LED SPI TX path, and the fan PWM, and Linux drives it over a mainline rpmsg mailbox.
+This splits the machine into a proper HPC-style user frontend (A53/Linux) and service processor (R5F cluster), with the consequence that in-flight StarC jobs keep running to completion even when Linux kernel-panics.
+See "The Operator Console," "The BMC: Putting the Cortex-R5F to Work," and "The Hypercube Controller: R5F Core 1 as the Real-Time Supervisor" sections above.
 This is the highest-value feature on the board per dollar (zero) and per hour of PCB work (zero) — everything is firmware.

 **Pass 3 — High-value features:**
 - Per-card INA226 power monitoring